Sportklub

 run included internationals Michael Konsel, Leo Lainer, Karl Brauneder, Heribert

-Weber, Reinhard Kienast, Zlatko Kranjčar, Peter Hrstic, Antonín Panenka along
+Weber, Reinhard Kienast, Zlatko Kranjčar, Peter Hrstic, Antonín Panenka, along

 with Pacult and Krankl in a side led by Barić.
+The Croatian

 returned to lead the side to the league and cup double in 1986-87 with Peter

 Schöttel leading the way in defence.
-Rapid lifted their twenty ninth league

 championship in 1987-88 with Zoran Stojadinović finishing as top scorer before Barić

-Kaipel and a returning Markovic failed to take the team to honours as the club
+said farewell.
+Wilhelm Kaipel and a returning Markovic failed to take the team to honours as the club went through a period of financial difficulty.
+The legendary Hans Krankl took over and led the side, including Andreas Herzog, to two ÖFB Cup finals.

-former player August Starek was at the helm when FC Wacker Innsbruck won the
+former player, August Starek, was at the helm when FC Wacker Innsbruck won the

 1992-93 Cup final 3-1 with Jan Åge Fjørtoft netting the consolation.
 Hubert

-would also feature another outstanding European Cup Winners Cup campaign.
 Petrolul Ploiești, Sporting CP, Dynamo Moscow

 and Feyenoord were defeated before Paris Saint-Germain won the final 1-0 in

-of the time were internationals Michael Hatz, Trifon Ivanov, Andreas Heraf, Dietmar
+Brussels King Baudouin Stadium.
+Star players of the time were internationals Michael Hatz, Trifon Ivanov, Andreas Heraf, Dietmar Kühbauer, Stephan Marasek, Peter Stöger, Carsten Jancker, along with skipper Konsel, Stumpf and Guggi.

 German star Lothar